-The Private Placement, January 2024 Financing resulted in gross proceeds to the Company of approximately \$80 million in the first tranche, and an additional \$80 million if and when the second tranche occurs.
+The January 2024 Financing resulted in gross proceeds to the Company of approximately \$80 million in the first tranche, and an additional \$80 million if and when the second tranche occurs.
 If the second tranche is completed and conditions for the third tranche are satisfied or waived, the Company could receive up to an additional \$80 million in the third tranche.

 As of the closing date of the transaction of January 8, 2024, the Company did not have enough authorized shares to be able to issue the potential shares for tranche 2 and tranche 3 (collectively referred to hereafter as "the tranche rights").
 Therefore, the Company recorded the value associated to the tranche rights as a liability of \$23.6 million and allocated the remainder of the \$80 million received (or \$56.4 million) with the common stock and pre-funded warrants to equity.
-On March 4, 2024, the stockholders voted to increase the Company's authorized common shares stock from 130 million to 500 million shares.
+On March 4, 2024, the stockholders voted to increase the Company's authorized common stock from 130 million to 500 million shares.
 As a result of the ability to issue shares in satisfaction of the tranche rights, the instrument was reclassified to stockholders' equity.
 The Company allocated the transaction costs across the instruments on a relative fair value basis at the grant date.
-As a result \$4.0 million was netted against the equity proceeds and \$1.7 million was recorded in other expense in the Consolidated Statements of Operation Operations for the three six months ended March 31, 2024 June 30, 2024.
+As a result \$4.0 million was netted against the equity proceeds and \$1.7 million was recorded in other expense in the Consolidated Statements of Operations for the six nine months ended June 30, 2024 September 30, 2024.

 The Company registered for resale by the investors in the January 2024 Financing up to 55,944,850 shares of common stock issued (or issuable upon exercise of pre-funded warrants) in the first tranche.
 The Company will not receive any proceeds from the sale of these shares of common stock.
-These shares are registered on a registration statement on Form S-3 (registration No. 333-277040), which was declared effective by the SEC on April 30, 2024.
+These shares are registered on a registration statement on Form S-3 (registration No. 333-277040).